tjfulle/matmodlab/_sources/background.txt

 writing programs rapidly and, because it is an interpreted language, does not require a compiling step.
-While this might make programs written in python slower than those written in a compiled language, modern packages and computers make the speed up difference between python and a compiled language for single element problems almost insignificant.
+While this might make programs written in python slower than those written in a compiled language, modern packages and computers make the speed-up difference between python and a compiled language for single element problems almost insignificant.

 For numeric computations, the `NumPy <http://www.numpy.org>`_ and `SciPy